JuliaLang/www.julialang.org/downloads/platform.md

 1. Open Run (Windows Key + R),  type in `rundll32 sysdm.cpl,EditEnvironmentVariables` and hit enter.
 2. In the System Variables window, highlight Path, and click Edit.
 3. In the Edit System Variables window, move the cursor to the end of the field.
 4. If there is no semicolon at the end, add it and paste in the path to the `bin` folder within the installation directory noted earlier.
-This path should look something like `C:\Users\JohnDoe\AppData\Local\Programs\Julia 1.5.0\bin`.
+This path should look something like \winpathbin.
 5. Click OK.
 You can now run Julia from the command line, by typing `julia`!
 @@